Sticky Rice (Glutinous Rice/Sweet Rice) is a staple of Isan (Northern & Northeastern Thai) & Lao cuisines. In Vietnam, it’s called Xôi or Cơm Nếp.

 • Short cooking time: I soak the sticky rice with hot water for about 20 minutes and then cook it with my Instant Pot for an additional 40 minutes. (the traditional method requires about 60-70 minutes to steam the rice, not including the time for soaking the rice.)

-• Good results: The outcome is approximately 80-90% as good as the traditional method, especially when you’re cooking a small batch of sticky rice.
+• Good results: The outcome is 80-90% as good as the traditional method, especially when you’re cooking a small batch of sticky rice.

-Cons of the Instant Pot method.
+Cons of the Instant Pot method

 • Requires an Instant Pot, but my Instant Pot has become a lifesaver in the kitchen.
 I’ve even created a special page for my Instant Pot recipes.